Ashby St Ledgers Church

 History, tourist information, and nearby accommodation

-Ther are further box pews in the aisles, including an unusual musicians' pew at the west end of the south aisle.
-There is a triple-decker Jacobean pulpit, and 17th century altar rails.
+There are further box pews in the aisles, including an unusual musicians' pew at the west end of the south aisle.
+There is a triple-decker Jacobean pulpit and 17th-century altar rails.

 The large tub font is of a simple design, and looks like late Saxon or early Norman, though the church guide insists that it is definitely not Saxon!